 Once all of the paperwork has been received, the Hosting Agreement and employment contract will be couriered to the employee to assist with securing a visa (if the researcher is from a visa-required country).

-Please note: Although the Hosting Agreement process is considerably faster, due to tighter immigration controls, especially to visa-required nationals, a minimum of eight week turnaround time is required before the proposed start date of the Researcher/Research Assistant.
+Please note: Although the Hosting Agreement process is considerably faster, due to tighter immigration controls, especially to visa-required nationals, sufficient notice must be given for both Hosting Agreement + Visa processes to be in place:

 The Hosting Agreement allows the researcher to be immediately accompanied by spouse/dependant/children (provided all Visas, when required, are granted).